aivic/machineLearning/docs/test.md

 ![Imgur](https://i.imgur.com/0k0BYWx.png)

 ## Conclusion
 In this guide, you have learned how to take your first step in building a Pivot Chart.
 You have observed that there are some restrictions to build specific charts directly using PivotTable data, however, you also learned a bypass way to still visualize such data.
-In the next following guide, we will learn some of the advanced charts like Stock, Treemap, Histogram, Box & Whisker, Combo etc.
+In the next guide, we will learn some of the advanced charts like Stock, Treemap, Histogram, Box & Whisker, Combo etc.

 ## More on Excel
 - [Calculating Cell Values With Formulas](/guides/calculating-cell-values-formulas)